 - Children with big age gaps: Older siblings can entertain themselves in the other room or join in whenever they like!

 - Growing families: Got another little one on the way mid-session?
 Attend from the comfort of your home!

 - Children (or adults) undergoing medical procedures or who are immunocompromised: Virtual classes are a wonderful way to experience the joy and educational benefits of early childhood music education while honoring any safety or health boundaries your family may have.

 Try an At Home class for free with our founder, Mr. Rob!
 Free virtual demo classes are currently being held once a month.
 Everyone is invited, whether you are new to TMC or have been attending classes for years!!

-The Music Class At Home interactive classes offer families an authentic Music Class experience with weekly 30-minute classes lead by a TMC instructor and small group of other Music Class families.
-With our online classes, families are able to communicate with their instructor and the others members of their class for a truly interactive and engaging at-home option!
+The Music Class At Home offers families an authentic Music Class experience with weekly 30-minute classes led by a TMC instructor and a small group of other Music Class families.
+With our online classes, families are able to communicate with their instructor and the others members of their class for a truly interactive and engaging virtual class option!
 Classes meet at the same time each week to foster the same strong sense of community that you get from an in-person class.